 Day 1 – Afternoon arrival, pack-check, overnight on trail

 On the day of arrival, you’ll be welcomed into our Shaver Lake, CA cabin like family.
 Need a ride?
 Let us know and we can help with carpool arrangements.
-At the cabin we’ll hand out gear requested, complete a final pack-check and talk safety.
-We’ll get to know our team before driving out to our trailhead near Courtright Reservoir where our with an early evening hike to camp on the trail.
+At the cabin we’ll hand out gear requested, help you lighten your load with a pack-check, and talk safety.
+We’ll get to know our team before driving out to our trailhead near Courtright Reservoir where our we’ll begin with an early evening hike to camp on the trail.

 Day 2 – Courtright Reservoir to Disappointment Lake